Certified Nursing Assistant Programs in Maryland: Training, Certification, and Licensing

 Types of CNA Programs

 In Maryland, aspiring CNAs can choose from three types of training programs: traditional classroom-based, online, and hybrid courses.
-Each type of program offers its own unique advantages, depending on your learning style and personal preferences.
+Each type of program offers its unique advantages, depending on your learning style and personal preferences.

 Traditional classroom-based CNA programs provide an in-person learning experience, allowing students to work under the guidance of an experienced Registered Nurse while caring for patients using the knowledge they have acquired in the classroom.